Amplo-AG/Platform-Documentation/docs/source/Getting_Started/Main_Concepts.rst

 Services
 --------
-See :doc:`Machine Learning Services` for a more detailed overview of the data & setup requirements and use cases.
+See :doc:`Services` for a more detailed overview of the data & setup requirements and use cases.
-This section is more mentioned to give an introduction into the various predictive maintenance services the platform offers.
+This section provides a concise introduction into the various predictive maintenance services the platform offers.

 * **Automated Diagnostics**